 For those ready for a nice walk through the jungle Khlong Chak waterfall can be a good option.
 Although the waterfall isn’t so spectacular or big, the walk through the lush jungle and the waterfall’s surroundings are pretty.
 Be prepared for wet feet as parts of the trek are through a small water stream.
 On our visit we managed to not get wet but at the time it was the start of the wet season and we also had to hop along some rocks.

-Getting to the fall independently can be tricky and in fact we initially took a wrong path and got lost.
+Getting to the fall independently can be tricky and in fact we initially took the wrong path and got lost.
 The way to the waterfall is past the small bars to the direction of the dam.
 Then take the right hand side and walk all along the dam.
 From then on the path to the waterfall is clearer and mostly entailed walking along the small water stream.

 Whilst hiking we saw few monkeys, lizards, butterflies in abundance and monitor lizards which will jut off when trying to get closer.